FlowState: Sampling-Rate-Equivariant Time-Series Forecasting: FlowState

 \section{FlowState}

 Our proposed model, FlowState, is an encoder-decoder architecture, employing an S5-based encoder and a functional basis decoder.
 Figure~\ref{fig:arch}a shows an overview of its architecture.
 The input time series with length $L$ is first normalized in a causal manner.
-This causality is critical, because of the parallel forecasts our model carries out during training, see Section ``Parallel forecasts''.
-Afterwards, the normalized inputs are embedded linearly and then provided to the SSM encoder directly without any patching, see Section ``SSM Encoder'' for more details.
-Importantly, while the time series before being processed by the SSM are considered to be in the feature space, where each element of the input represents features of the time series, the SSM encodes this information into a coefficient space, where it operates on coefficients of continuous basis functions.
-The final output of the SSM encoder forms the basis for the FBD, see Section ``Functional Basis Decoder'' for details, whose outputs are then inverse normalized, using the inverse method of the input normalization, and form the forecasts of our model.
+This causality is critical, because of the parallel forecasts performed during training, see Section~\ref{sec:parallel}.
+Afterwards, the normalized inputs are embedded linearly and provided to the SSM encoder directly without any patching, see Section~\ref{sec:ssmencoder} for details.
+Importantly, while the time series before being processed by the SSM are considered to be in the feature space, where each input element represents features of the time series, the SSM encodes this information into a coefficient space, where it operates on coefficients of continuous basis functions.
+The final output of the SSM encoder forms the basis for the FBD, see Section~\ref{sec:fbd} for details, whose outputs are then inverse normalized, using the inverse method of the input normalization, and form the forecasts of our model.
 Importantly, the FBD maps from the coefficient space back to the feature space to provide the forecasts.
-Furthermore, the SSM encoder, as well as the FBD are controlled by an additional scaling factor $s_{\Delta}$, that allows to adjust these components to the sampling rate of the input data.
+Furthermore, the SSM encoder, as well as the FBD are controlled by additional scaling factors $s_{\Delta_E}$ and $s_{\Delta_F}$, respectively.
+These factors allow to adjust the SSM encoder and the FBD to the sampling rate of the input data, making FlowState sampling-rate equivariant.